 WBL 115 - Work-Based Learning Seminar I

 This course provides information for career development through emphasis on self-exploration and awareness of the world of work.
 Upon completion, students are capable of career decision making and planning.

-Corequisites: WBL 111 or WBL 112 or WBL 113 or WBL 114.
+Prerequisites: None.
+Corequisites: WBL 111 or WBL 112.